 Located on the corner of Bourke Street and William Street ourselves, our experiences from that day have given us a deep appreciation of the trauma inflicted on the people of our beautiful city.

 We offer our support, knowledge and services to you.
-We are all victims of this event, but for those who were witness and are suffering psychological difficulties, are injured or have had a family member die, compensation is available.
+We are all victims of this event, but for those who were witness and are suffering psychological difficulties, are injured or have had a family member die, help is available.
 It will not change what happened, but it can represent some acknowledgement of the wrong that has occurred.

 The circumstances surrounding the deaths suffered around Bourke Street will be investigated by a Coronial Inquest.